tm-a-t/TGPy/README.md

 ## Saving variables

 The locals are saved while TGPy is running.
-You can also use `_` variable to use the previous result.
+You can also use `_` variable to get the previous result.

 ![img_1.png](readme_assets/saving_variables.png)